Conformal and Contact Kinetic Dynamics and Their Geometrization

-\textbf{Notation.} We shall follow the notation used in \cite{abraham1978foundations,leon89,holm11,holm2009geometric,LiMa87, Marsden1999}.
-To be more precise, given a manifold $P$, we shall denote the space of smooth functions by $\mathcal{F}(P)$, the space of one-form sections by $\Lambda^1(P)$, and the space of vector fields by $\mathfrak{X}(P)$.
-On the other hand, given a two-form $\Omega$ we shall make use of the musical flat mapping
+For the tensorial objects over the manifolds, we shall follow the notation used in the literature, see \cite{abraham1978foundations,leon89,holm11,holm2009geometric, LiMa87, Marsden1999}.
+More precisely, given a manifold $M$, we shall denote the space of smooth functions by $\mathcal{F}(M)$, the space of one-form sections by $\Lambda^1(M)$, and the space of vector fields by $\mathfrak{X}(M)$.
+On the other hand, given a two-form $\Omega$, we shall make use of the musical flat mapping

 Moreover, in case $\Omega^\flat$ is invertible (occurs if $\Omega$ is non-degenerate), we shall denote its inverse by $\Omega^\sharp$.
 Finally, given a one-form $\alpha$ and a vector field $X$, we shall represent by